Honda Jazz hybrid reliability & safety rating

 - 2MPG & CO2 emissionsThe Honda Jazz hybrid is one of the most efficient superminis around

-- 7Reliability & safety - currently readingThe latest Honda Jazz hybrid has yet to be crash-tested by Euro NCAP, but the brand's reputation for reliability is well established
+- 7Reliability & safety rating - currently readingThe latest Honda Jazz hybrid has a five-star crash-test rating from Euro NCAP and the brand’s reputation for reliability is well established